erdo/clean-modules-sample/README.md

 If you want to submit a PR though, you'll need to fork the repo, not template it.

 # Testing
-I haven't added any unit tests or integration tests.
-I might get around to it, but they would be the same as the tests for all the other samples I've written.
-If I do I will add them all to the **app** module (I've found that adding tests to the individual modules spreads the tests around for no particular reason and causes problems any time you have a common test class that you want to reuse - most of the modules can only see one or no other modules so they can't share test code and you end up either duplicating shared test code or adding a common test module - which might as well be the app module :/ )
+I haven't added any unit tests or integration tests, but they would be the same as the tests for all the other samples I've written - the way the app is driven by the models, it's the models that are the main focus for tests (and given that they are written in a pure kotlin model with no knowledge of android, they are easily junit testable).
+The UI layer is very thin so there isn't a huge amount to test there but you can of course, just by mocking the state exposed by models.

-# Next steps
-I'm working on a commercial sample at the moment which is a lot bigger and uses GraphQL, Ktor and Retrofit in the same app, it has exactly the same structure as this code, but there is so much of it, it's not really suitable as a "clean architecture without reactive streams" primer.
-It'll probably drop in a month or so, when it does I'll add it to the android-fore [project summary](https://github.com/erdo?tab=projects).

 # License

-    Copyright 2015-2021 early.co
+    Copyright 2015-2022 early.co

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.